Compute Commands

 Examples

-Shows the service's state, URL, GPU type, replica count, and request metrics.
+Shows the service's state, URL, instance type, replica count, and request metrics.

 outpost serve scale